balopez83/Surface_Pro_4_Hackintosh/README.md

 - USB
 - Battery
 - Trackpad
-- TouchScreen (Requires IPTSDaemon, see link in "notes")
+- TouchScreen (Requires IPTSDaemon, "Chapter 3")
 - Keyboard (may not turn back on after opening keyboard from sleep)
 - Audio
 - Recovery